11 Easy Ways to Optimize Your Mobile VideoShawn Forno 01.02.2017

 Provide a path to conversion (shares, learn more, sign up, or buy), and your mobile video will shine.

 Mobile Video: The Future is Now

-In a recently survey, Interactive Advertising Bureau (IAB) polled 360 marketers across a variety of industries about their digital video ad budgets.
-62% of respondents expect to increase their mobile video ad spending within a year.
+In a recent survey, Interactive Advertising Bureau (IAB) found that 50% of marketers across a variety of industries plan to increase their digital and mobile video spending in the next year.
 These findings are significant but not at all surprising.
-In fact, according to recent estimates from eMarketer, mobile video ad dollars are expected to reach 47.7% by 2019.
-Mobile video is already making an impact on decision makers from YouTube to B2B C-suite buyers.
+In fact, according to Forrester, mobile will drive 72% percent of growth in online video ad spend in the next five years.
+Mobile video is already making an impact on decision makers from casual browsers to B2B C-suite buyers.
 Embrace the future by optimizing your video marketing strategy for mobile viewers.